Natasha Theremin: Career

 Beginning in the late 1970s, she began to develop new techniques on how to play the theremin, and became one of the few prominent concert performers on this instrument at the time.

 Natasha Theremin introduced the instrument configuration that uses the edge of the palm.
 One octave fits between the open and closed positions of the hand.
 These settings were favored by performers such as Carolina Eyck, Masami Takeuchi and Lydia Kavina.

 Continuing the innovations of Lev Theremin, Natasha created new interpretations of classical works, including "Swan" by Saint-Saens, "Daisies" and "Vocalise" by Sergei Rachmaninoff and "Concerto for voice" by Glier.
-She performs contemporary music for the theremin, written especially for her (such as "Fantasia for theremin and organ" by S. Archer, "Melody for theremin" by Vorontsov).
-She gives concerts in Moscow, Leningrad, Kazan, Vilnius, Tallinn and is involved in the filming of documentaries.
+She performed contemporary music for the theremin, written especially for her (such as "Fantasia for theremin and organ" by S. Archer, "Melody for theremin" by Vorontsov).
+She held concerts in Moscow, Leningrad, Kazan, Vilnius, Tallinn and was involved in the filming of documentaries.

 During joint visits with her father, Natasha Theremin demonstrated the theremin at the festival in Bourges, (France) and the concert program of the International Computer Music Festival in Stockholm (Sweden, 1990), New York University, the University of Berkeley (US, 1991) and during the award to Leo Theremin in the "Academy of light" in The Hague (Holland, 1993).

 On September 25, 1991, at Stanford University, a concert was held in honor of Lev Theremin, in which Natasha, accompanied by electronic music pioneer Max Mathews, performed Rachmaninoff's "Vocalise".

 Léon Theremin created a series of concerts for the tube theremin especially for Natasha.
 Under her guidance, Russia attempted to create the world's first theremin concert on a modern technology base.
 The tool was presented at festivals in France, Lithuania and Sweden.

 After her father's death, Natasha stopped concerts.
 She resumed public activity in 2013, performing at the Festival Theremin in the Central Museum of Musical Culture in Moscow.

 In 2016 and 2019 she toured Hamamatsu, Tokyo and Kyoto.

 Natalia was the co-organizer of the international festival of theremin culture, Thereminology, and curator of the Russian Theremin School (the only theremin school in Europe and Russia).